PhDuck/ALBlog/content/posts/Partial-Records-Anti-Examples.md

 Listing 1: Triggering an obvious JIT load by accessing a field that isn’t selected for load.

 ## Platform implicit JIT load
-A less common type and harder to understand cause of JIT loads, is the platfrom required ones, called implicit JIT loads.
-These comes when the platform (server) requires that all fields are loaded.
-Currently the list of things that trigger this is:
+A less common type and harder to understand cause of JIT loads, is the platform required ones, called implicit JIT loads.
+These come when the platform (server) requires that all fields are loaded.
+Currently, the list of things that trigger this is:
 1. Calling Delete, DeleteAll, Insert, Rename, or TransferFields on the record that is partially loaded.
 2. Calling Copy onto a record that is temporary.